o3de/o3de.org/content/docs/userguide/cinematics/image-capture.md

 ---
-description: ' Capture image frames in &ALYlong; with render output, a capture track, or console variables. '
+description: ' Capture image frames in Amazon Lumberyard with render output, a capture track, or console variables. '
 title: Capturing Image Frames
 ---